inab/pubmed_standardization/README.md

 	pip install xmltodict
 	pip install json

+4.- Sqlite

+	To control the updates of pubmed a sqlite database is generated to store the already downloaded files and standardized files.
+	In the previous step of the pipeline the downloaded information has to be completed.

-4.- Run the script
+5.- Run the script

-	To run the script just execute python pubmed_standardization -o /home/myname/pubmed_data
+	To run the script just execute python pubmed_standardization -p /home/myuser/config.properties

+	The config.properties file contains the parameters for the execution

+	[MAIN]
+	output=/home/myuser/your_work_dir/pubmed_data/
+	[DATABASE]
+	url=sqlite:////home/yourname/your_work_dir/bio_databases.db

+	To pass parameters individually:
+	-o ----- > Output Directory
+	-u ------> SQLITE Database URL

+	Remember the database has to be created in the previous step in home/yourname/your_work_dir/

-5.- The container
+6.- The container

-	If you just want to run the app without any kind of configuration you can do it through the docker container is avaiblable in https://hub.docker.com/r/javidocker/pubmed_standardization/
+	If you just want to run the app without any kind of configuration you can do it through the docker container is avaiblable in https://hub.docker.com/r/inab/pubmed_standardization/

+	The path home/yourname/your_work_dir will be the working directory in where the data will be downloaded, this is the configuration of a
+	Volumes for stored the data outside of the container and then standardized by this container.

 	To run the docker:

+	1)  Wiht the default parameters:

+	    docker run --rm -u $UID  -v /home/yourname/your_work_dir/:/app/data pubmed_standardization python pubmed_standardization.py -p config.properties

+		The default config.properties its inside the container and has the following default parameters:

+		[MAIN]
+		output=/app/data/pubmed_data/
+		[DATABASE]
+		url=sqlite:////app/data/bio_databases.db

+		It's the most basic configuration, and it 's recommended to used in this way.

+	2)  Passing specific parameters:

+		docker run --rm -u $UID  -v /home/yourname/your_work_dir/:/app/data pubmed_standardization python pubmed_standardization.py -u sqlite:////app/data/bio_databases.db -o /app/data/pubmed_data/

+	3) Passing specifig config.properties file:

+		Put your own config file in the your working directory:  /home/yourname/your_work_dir/config.properties

-	docker run --rm -u $UID  -v /home/yourname/pubmed_data:/app/data pubmed_standardization
+		docker run --rm -u $UID  -v /home/yourname/your_work_dir/:/app/data pubmed_standardization python pubmed_standardization.py -p /app/data/config_own.properties

-	the path home/yourname/pubmed_data will be the working directory in where the data will be downloaded.